 First things first, there is no such thing as Chinese food - just like there is no such thing as European food.
 Instead--like Europe has Italian, Spanish, Polish and more--China has many completely distinct regional cuisines.
 The simple flavors of Cantonese cuisine bear little resemblance to the spice heavy food from Sichuan or the starch and potato based menus up in Harbin.
 There are close to half a dozen major Chinese cuisines.

 The good news is that Hong Kong is probably the best place in China to find fantastic restaurants from each cuisine.
-Below we've picked the five best Chinese food restaurants for the biggest and most popular Chinese cuisines.
-If you're looking for Cantonese food restaurants – we've got one of them as well – but if you want more head over to our top five Hong Kong seafood restaurants.
+Below we've picked the four best Chinese food restaurants for the biggest and most popular Chinese cuisines.
+If you're looking for Cantonese food restaurants – we've got one of those as well – but if you want more head over to our top four Hong Kong seafood restaurants.

 Best Cantonese Restaurant in Hong Kong - Kau Kee

 It's almost impossible to pick one Cantonese restaurant in Hong Kong – even Michelin can't get it down to more than a few dozen.
 You really can't go wrong; from the high-class hotel eateries to working class neighborhood restaurants.